Activities for young scientists

 There will be an interactive, free-of-charge skills training workshop

 led by Hugh Kearns and a get-together networking event for young scientists.
-Read more and REGISTER FOR 12 JUNE 2017 YOUNG SCIENTISTS TRAINING AND NETWORKING EVENTS HERE.
+Read more on the 12 June 2017 Young Scientist Training and networking events here.

 Get involved with contributing to the BONUS projects' website